shuckc/ola_pilot/docs/01-tutorial.rst

 Tutorial
 ========

-This is a simple example controlling a single RGB LED parcan with ola_pilot.
+This is a simple example controlling a single RGB LED par, set to address 50 with `ola_pilot` and `ola`.

 Prequisites